Automatic Detection of AI Writing

 Furthermore, AI-detecting software in its present state often raises equity and privacy concerns.
-Recent research suggests that AI detectors are more likely to flag content that was created by non-native English writers.
+Research suggests that AI detectors are more likely to flag content that was created by non-native English writers.
 Studies are underway to see if there is a similar bias against neurodivergent writers.
+This makes automatic AI detection potential liability for educators and institutions.

+The AI detection functionality, previously available to Canvas users at Montclair, was officially discontinued on November 2023 (Provost’s Memorandum on Turnitin AI Detection Functionality from 11/14/2023).
 This decision was made following similar ones by many other universities, including Vanderbilt, Michigan State, Northwestern, and the University of Texas at Austin.
 Turnitin has acknowledged that its product may have a higher error rate than was initially suggested.
+There is no plan to bring this functionality back at this time.

 ______________________________________________________________________________